FadelI/cophil-eq/README.md

 # cophil-eq
 A repository for the second GMS training course with tutorials about earthquakes and InSAR

-In this repository, there are jupyter notebooks for the demostrations of sime basic applicatons of InSAR for earthquakes
+In this repository are jupyter notebooks for demonstrating some basic fundamentals of InSAR for earthquakes.

 ## Getting started